2-year-old Norfolk girl with brain cancer gets red carpet treatment, backyard surprise

 The new playset was sponsored by Towne Bank and Roc Solid's "Play It Forward" initiative, an organization focused on building hope for families facing pediatric cancer.

-In order to surprise Skye, organizers had her picked up in a limo and taken to breakfast.
-When she got back home, organizers literally rolled out the red carpet, and brought Skye to her backyard where the new playset was standing.
+In order to surprise Skye, organizers picked her up in a limo and took her to breakfast.
+When she got back home, organizers literally rolled out the red carpet and brought Skye to her backyard where the new playset was standing.

 "The breakfast, the Build-A-Bear: everything has just been awesome," said Lopez.